blank-development/aws-whitelist-lambda/multiple-whitelists-lambda/README.md

 ## Deploy procedure

-1. Install dependencies:

-`yarn`

-2. You need to have all addresses that you want to have in first whitelist and the second whitelist.
+1. You need to have all addresses that you want to have in first whitelist and the second whitelist.
 We need to enter them into `prepare/whitelistAddresses.js` file.
 If you already deployed contract, we can reuse `prepare/whitelistAddresses.js` from contracts repo, it will be exactly same file here.

 In my example it looks like this:
 ```